 Rookie drivers are trained in this art using a simulator, consisting of a mock cockpit with a fully realistic wheel.
 The graphics aren’t amazing, but every inch of the tracks are created in faithful detail, allowing drivers to familiarise themselves intricately with every section long before they start their engines, working out their strategy.

 But the simulator can’t recreate every aspect of the driving experience.
 It can’t reproduce the kind of G-forces that drivers will be subjected to out on the track, and it won’t be able to fully prepare them for the changeable driving conditions they’ll have to contend with from race to race.
-It also won’t prepare them for the heat – the cockpits can get so hot that drivers can drop as many as 3kg in bodyweight between the flags.
+It also won’t prepare them for the heat – the cockpits can get so hot that drivers can drop as much as 3kg in bodyweight between the flags.

 When you go to a foreign country, whether it’s on a holiday or a business trip, chances are that you take every opportunity you can to see the sights, sample the cuisine, soak up the local atmosphere.
 The careers of F1 drivers take them all across the world, so naturally you might envy them the globetrotting aspect of their career – but actually, they see less of each city than you might think.
 The intense pressure of the races, combined with the ever-watchful eye of the sponsors, means that drivers tend to spend relatively few of their days revelling in the culture and surroundings of each country.
-Instead, many of them follow a strict predetermined scheduled, moving from the airport to the hotel, to the circuit, back to the hotel.
+Instead, many of them follow a strict predetermined schedule, moving from the airport to the hotel, to the circuit, back to the hotel.
 Rinse and repeat a couple of times, before finally going home again.
 It’s a similar tale for the mechanics, and many other members of each F1 team.

 That’s not to say that nobody gets any time to enjoy a bit of overseas culture, but it’s mostly not quite as glamorous as you might think.
 And that brings us on to perhaps one of the most difficult aspects of living an F1 lifestyle…